mothur/mothur.github.io/_wiki/mothur_v.1.20.0.md

 ## Feature updates

 -   citation feature: gives the reference that should be cited for each command and calculator.
-It\'s accessed just like help for commands,
+It's accessed just like help for commands,
     example: align.seqs(citation).
 For calculators, just add citation to your calc string, example: collect.single(calc=sobs-chao-citation).
 -   [trim.seqs](trim.seqs) - added a name parameter